Alligator Breaks Into Florida Home & Raids Wine Cabinet

 A Florida woman awoke early Friday morning to discover someone had broken into her house.
-According to homeowner, Mary Wicshhusen, she got out of bed around 3:30 a.m. and discovered a massive alligator tearing through her kitchen.
+According to homeowner, Mary Wischhusen, she got out of bed around 3:30 a.m. and discovered a massive alligator tearing through her kitchen.

-According to Fox 13 Tampa, Wicshhusen recalled running back to her bedroom and closing the door before phoning 911 for help.
+According to Fox 13 Tampa, Wischhusen recalled running back to her bedroom and closing the door before phoning 911 for help.

 “I heard this huge, monstrous crash, like the whole roof was falling in on the side of my house.
 I headed for the kitchen and as I got to the door of the kitchen, I had this beautiful face staring at me as though he belonged there.
 This 10-foot gator was having a marvelous time sitting in my kitchen,” she explained to the media outlet.